 Step 1 Weigh and combine sourdough rye bread ingredients

 Just like regular sourdough bread, this recipe takes almost no ingredients!
-Add regular flour, salt, rye flour, water, and caraway seeds to the bowl, along with freshly fed sourdough starter.
-Learn how to make your own sourdough starter with my sourdough starter checklist!
+Add flour, salt, rye flour, water, and caraway seeds to the bowl, along with freshly fed and bubbly sourdough starter.
+(Learn how to make your own sourdough starter with my sourdough starter checklist! )

-You can mix it with a Kitchen Aid dough hook for about 5 minutes.
+You can mix it with a Kitchen Aid stand mixer dough hook for about 5-10 minutes on the lowest setting.
+I usually end up around 8 minutes.
 Alternately, stir it with a wooden spoon and then finish by working all the dry flour in with your hands, kind of kneading and working it until it’s all combined.
+This will not be a super wet dough because it’s a lower hydration sourdough.

 Step 2 Stretch and folds